EU to propose price cap on Russian gas, von der Leyen says | Headlines

 The European Commission will propose a price cap on Russian gas, alongside measures including a mandatory EU cut in electricity use and a ceiling on the revenue of non-gas power generators, the bloc's chief said on Wednesday.

 The European Commission will propose a price cap on Russian gas, alongside measures including a mandatory EU cut in electricity use and a ceiling on the revenue of non-gas power generators, the bloc's chief said on Wednesday.
-Power and fuel prices have soared as Russia has cut the amount of gas it sends to Europe.
-Moscow has blamed the supply cuts on technical issues and Western sanctions imposed over its invasion of Ukraine.
+Power and fuel prices have soared as Russia has cut the amount of gas it sends to Europe, with European leaders accusing Moscow of weaponising its energy supplies.
+Russia has blamed the supply cuts on technical issues and Western sanctions imposed over its invasion of Ukraine.

 "We will propose a price cap on Russian gas ...
 We must cut Russia's revenues which Putin uses to finance this atrocious war in Ukraine," European Commission President Ursula von der Leyen told reporters.
 President Vladimir Putin said on Wednesday that Russia will stop supplying gas and oil if price caps are imposed.

 Some EU countries - which would need to approve the EU proposals - are wary of a cap on Russian gas prices if it puts at risk the dwindling supply they still receive from Moscow.
-The Commission said the price cap for Russian pipeline gas - which it said cannot be easily rerouted - would still allow for purchases if the price does not exceed an agreed threshold.
+The Commission said the price cap would mean countries could keep buying Russian pipeline gas - which it said cannot be easily diverted to other markets - so long as the price did not exceed an agreed threshold.

-"Significant disruptions are already taking place without a price cap," the Commission said in a note explaining von der Leyen's plans, while acknowledging that Russia could seize on a European cap to reduce supplies further.
-The Commission's note suggested setting the acceptable price ceiling above production cost - though below current market prices - to encourage Russia to keep on selling to Europe.
+"Significant disruptions are already taking place without a price cap," the Commission said in a note explaining von der Leyen's plans, while acknowledging that Russia could retaliate against the measure by cutting supplies further.
+The Commission's note suggested setting the price ceiling above production costs, though below current market prices, to encourage Russia to keep on selling to Europe.

+Separately, the Commission said the EU would explore the creation of an EU-based pricing benchmark for liquefied natural gas (LNG).
+Currently there is no benchmark for LNG trade in Europe, whereas in Asia the Japan Korea Marker is widely used.
+LNG in Europe was typically valued against the gas price at the Dutch TTF gas hub, but recently pricing agencies have started to turn to alternative benchmarks since volatile TTF prices do not reflect LNG market developments.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)